-You can submit a complaint about our plan directly to Medicare.
+You can submit a complaint about Wellcare Patriot Giveback (HMO) directly to Medicare.
 To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
 Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.

 If you have any other feedback or concerns, or if you feel the plan is not addressing your issue, please call 1-800-MEDICARE (1-800-633-4227).
-TTY users can call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
+TTY/TDD users can call 1-877-486-2048.